 Sheffield is a university city, and so like some other clubs we have a younger demographic of students or recent graduates.
-However Glenn Allen wanted to share his experiences of being part of the Sheffield Vulcans and getting involved with Inclusive Rugby, even though he isn’t his 20s 😉
+However Glenn Allen wanted to share his experiences of being part of the Sheffield Vulcans and getting involved with Inclusive Rugby, even though he isn’t in his 20s 😉

 “I played a lot of Rugby, in my hometown, at Uni and for Sheffield Tigers but finished at the age of 28.
 Torn knee ligaments in a skiing accident caused me to miss the second half of that season, slow rehabilitation and a promotion at work meant my priorities changed and I never went back the following season.
 That was the year 2000.

 Having always been a huge fan of sport, I returned to playing cricket and didn’t consider playing Rugby again – all the while my fitness diminished and my weight increased.

 Fast forward to the summer of 2018.
 I saw an internet article about inclusive Rugby and one of the links listed all of the clubs in the UK, including one nearby, the Sheffield Vulcans.
 I had been trying to lose weight and increase my fitness, so I thought I’d find out if I could at least attend some training sessions.
 I had an almost immediate response to my email query, reassuring me that I would not be the only ‘older’ player and I would be very welcome.